 forced movement of population to accommodate a new airport, and major road and rail infrastructural work would also be needed.
 Noise and environmental issues

 also loom large at the new sites.
-Portela is scheduled to handle its maximum capacity of 20 million passengers sometime
+Portela was scheduled to handle its maximum capacity of 20 million passengers sometime

-Whilst all this havering has been going on, ANA has continued to develop Portela airport to match current and future demand, as the target for the new airport at Alcochete to open is 2017.
-A Terminal 2 (for domestic flights) was opened in August 2007 whilst the the existing Terminal 1 (international) was upgraded and these developments should be complete by 2010.
+Whilst all this havering has been going on, ANA has continued to develop Portela airport to match current and future demand.
+A Terminal 2 (for domestic flights) was opened in August 2007 whilst the the existing Terminal 1 (international) was upgraded and these developments were complete by 2011.

 A published timetable (Horário) is available from ANA and this has parallel Portuguese and English text.
 This useful booklet (published twice